Guide to Brexit

 Draft withdrawal agreement

-A draft withdrawal agreement was published in February 2018.
+The EU Commission’s Task Force published a draft withdrawal agreement in February 2018.
 This includes protocols on citizens' rights, transitional arrangements, Ireland and Northern Ireland and institutional provisions, such as the Court of Justice of the European Union.

 The protocol on the border between Ireland and Northern Ireland has not been agreed and is still part of the ongoing negotiations between the EU and the UK.
-However a backstop option has been agreed in principle, which will be implemented if no other solutions are agreed before the UK’s scheduled withdrawal.
+If no solutions are reached before the UK’s scheduled withdrawal, a backstop option has been agreed in principle.
 This would see Northern Ireland keep full regulatory alignment with the rules of the EU single market and customs union, avoiding the need for a hard border between Ireland and Northern Ireland.
 How exactly this arrangement would be implemented continues to be negotiated.

 If the backstop option is enforced, the EU and UK can continue to negotiate other possible arrangements while it is in place.
 If both parties agree a different protocol, the new protocol will then replace the backstop arrangement.